robbert-vdh/yabridge/docs/architecture.md

 Everything related to editor embedding happens in `src/wine-host/editor.h`.
-To embed the Windows plugin's editor in the X11 window provided by the host we'll create a Wine window, embed that window into the host's window, and then ask the Windows plugin to embed itself into that Wine window.
+To embed the Windows plugin's editor in the X11 window provided by the host we'll create a Wine window and an X11 wrapper window, embed that Wine window into the wrapper window, embed the wrapper window into the host's window, and then ask the Windows plugin to embed itself into that Wine window.
+The reason why we need a separate wrapper window in between is to prevent the host from incorrectly subscribing to `SubStructureNotify` events and catching the `ConfigureNotify` events we're going to send to the Wine window.
+We will manually resize the wrapper window whenever the host asks the plugin to resize itself to a certain size or when the plugin resizes its own window.
 For embedding the Wine window into the host's window we support two different implementations:

 - The main approach involves reparenting the Wine window to the host window, and then manually sending X11 `ConfigureNotify` events to the corresponding X11